Santa Barbara, CA Violent Crime Rates and Maps

 USA: $258

-The Cost of Crime per resident in Santa Barbara is $262 per year, which is $4 more than the national average and $2 less than California's state average.
-Below we compare cities similar to Santa Barbara:
+The tangible cost of violent crime is $262 per resident each year in Santa Barbara, which is $4 more than the national average and $2 less than California's state average.
+The comparison below uses cities similar to Santa Barbara:

 • In French Camp, CA, crime costs $748 per person, which is $486 more than in Santa Barbara.